moskytw/uwsgi-emperor/README.md

 # Initialize uWSGI Emperor

-It is the a LSB init script for uWSGI Emperor mode.
+It is a LSB init script for uWSGI Emperor mode.

 ## Installation